 We will receive no cash proceeds from the exchange offer.
-We intend the exchange offer to satisfy some of our obligations under our registration rights agreement for the original notes.
+We intend the exchange offer to satisfy some of our obligations under the registration rights agreements for the notes.
 We will issue exchange notes in exchange for original notes in the same principal amount, and for the same terms and form as the original notes, except that there will be no registration rights or liquidated damages relating to the exchange notes.
 The original notes that holders surrender in exchange for the exchange notes will be retired and canceled and cannot be reissued.
 Accordingly, we will not incur any new debt by issuing the exchange notes.

-The net proceeds from the original offering and the additional issuance were approximately \$339.4 million and approximately \$84.1 million, respectively.
+The net proceeds from the original offering were approximately \$339.4 million.
 The proceeds from the original offering were used to consummate the transactions.
 The table below sets forth the sources and uses of funds for the transactions.

-SOURCES USES

-(IN MILLIONS)

-Revolving credit facility loans(1) Term loan facility Receivables facility sale proceeds(2) \$ 260.0 Debt repayment and repurchase of TriMas receivables(4) Cash dividend to Metaldyne Fees and expenses \$ 501.5 338.1 35.4

-Notes originally offered 350.0 265.0

-Total sources of funds \$ 875.0 Total uses of funds \$ 875.0
+Sources Uses (in milli ons) \$ Revolving credit facility loans(1) - Debt repayment and repurchase of TriMas receivables(4) \$ 501.5 Term loan facility 260.0 Cash dividend to Metaldyne Fees and expenses 338.1 35.4 proceeds(2) Notes originally offered Common stock(3) 350.0 265.0 Total sources of funds\$ 875.0 ==== Total uses of funds \$ 875.0 =====

-- (1) We have a \$150 million revolving credit facility that we did not utilize at closina. - (2) We have a \$125 million receivables purchase facility that we did not utilize at closing.

-- (3) Does not include \$120 million in common stock retained by Metaldyne and a warrant to purchase common stock received by Metaldyne as a dividend. - Reflects debt we owed to the lenders under the Metaldyne credit facility of approximately \$427 million and our receivables repurchased of approximately \$74.5 million.
+- (1) We have a \$150 million revolving credit facility that we did not utilize at closing. - (2) We have a \$125 million receivables purchase facility that we did not utilize at closing. - (3) Does not include \$120 million in common stock retained by Metaldyne and a warrant to purchase common stock received by Metaldyne as a dividend. - (4) Reflects debt we owed to the lenders under the Metaldyne credit facility of approximately \$427 million and our receivables repurchased of approximately \$74.5 million.
 Such debt was repaid and receivables were repurchased at closing.
 See note (2) above.